mittal1787/are-we-really-load-generating/new-experiments/experiment2/README.md

 python3 latencyHistogram.py timestamp.txt
 ```

+### Distribution Type test (Not applicable to Gil Tene's wrk2)
+Ground truth: The throughput per second should match that of the expected arrivals (i.e exponential graph for exponential distribution, exponential distribution ).
+The overall load though should match RPS x duration.

 ### Hypothesis
 If we do an RPS of 100 or higher on Gil Tene's wrk2, then the server experiences a workload much lesser than that of 100 (as server is stressed) and the workload generators are not able to generate the desired load, violating the critieria for open-loop behavior (where wrk2 becomes closed-loop as it is depending on server behavior).
 Similar case for DeathStarBench wrk2, but slightly higher RPS.